MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/move-users-between-on-premises-and-cloud.md

 - In the on-premises environment, the user performing the move must have the CSServerAdministrator role in Skype for Business Server.
 - In Teams, the user performing the move must meet one of the following criteria:
   - The user is a member of the Global Administrator role.
-  - The user is a member of both the Teams Administrator and User Adminstrator roles.
+  - The user is a member of both the Teams Administrator and User Administrator roles.
   - The user is a member of both the Skype for Business Administrator and User Administrator roles.

     > [!Important]